xieliming2017/portfolio-kami/_portfolio/bloccit.md

 ## Conclusion

 I gained substantial knowledge of Rails development after this project.
 From a basic Rails project to a application with a complete set of functionalities.
 From setting up minimum UI to custom more complicated Views.
-It is not just what I've learned to make Bloccit work, but also the thoughts behind the development process, Including the structure of a Rails app, and the glimpse of best practice of Rails development, which will assist me in future application developments.
+It is not just what I've learned to make Bloccit work, but also the thoughts behind the development process, Including the structure of a Rails app, the glimpse of best practice of Rails development, and problem solving with available resources, which will assist me in future application developments.